Updated July 10, 2023

 Once the work gets started, you’ll have an easy way to organize the mess, and you’ll have an idea of what you’ll be able to re-use, donate, or sell.
-This will help contribute to a smooth and easy demo project.

-2. Plan your Attack
+2. Plan Your Attack

 The order in which you perform demo hugely impacts your productivity, so think through your plan of attack before getting started.

 Also, because cabinets take awhile to build, existing cabinets should be removed early on so the new ones can be measured and assembled.

-3. Gather your Tools First
+3. Gather Your Tools First

 Even more, you’ll want to keep all your tools in one easy-to-access location; and always put them back after using them so you’re never left searching like a chicken with its head cut off.

 Here is a list of some of the most useful tools for a demolition project:

-- contractor grade trash bags (home depot)
+- Contractor grade trash bags (home depot)

-- good work gloves
+- Good work gloves

-- lightweight hammer
+- Lightweight hammer

-- utility knife + replacement blades
+- Utility knife + replacement blades

-- electric drill & bits
+- Electric drill & bits

-- spray bottle (for wallpaper removal)
+- Spray bottle (for wallpaper removal)

-- bucket (plumbing mishaps)
+- Bucket (plumbing mishaps)

-- broom and dustpan
+- Broom and dustpan

-- shop vac (one with a filter that can suck up drywall dust)
+- Shop vac (one with a filter that can suck up drywall dust)

-- flat head screwdriver
+- Flat head screwdriver

-- protective goggles & masks
+- Protective goggles & masks

-4. Be Safe!
+4. Be Safe

 Demolition isn’t as straightforward as swinging a sledgehammer.
-There are electrical lines, water lines, loadbearing walls, and other things you will need to be careful to avoid.
+There are electrical lines, water lines, load bearing walls, and other things you will need to be careful to avoid.

 Not only can haphazard demo lead to serious injury, but it can also add up to you paying much more than you bargained for.

-5. Don't be Afraid to Get your Hands Dirty
+5. Don't Be Afraid to Get Your Hands Dirty

 Now, with safety in mind (and an idea of what’s behind your walls), don’t hesitate to use a little elbow grease.

-LEARN MORE: Wall Demolition Tips for the DIY Homeowner
+Learn more: Wall Demolition Tips for the DIY Homeowner

-6. Ask for Help
+6. Ask for Help When You Need It

 It can be overwhelming to see a mess in several rooms of your house, especially when you're living in-house during the demolition work.